GrayAreaorg/Summer-Immersive-2014/class.md

 > ![](img/ld.jpg)
 ###Laura	Daly
-Laura graduated from UC Berkeley in 2011 with a degree in International Political Economy and a minor in Geography.
-Since then she has spent her time working in GIS and cartography for a variety of organizations in the Bay Area and Ecuador.
-Laura is passionate about mapping for social and economic justice and enjoys working on projects that provide a mapped presence for underrepresented groups.
-Other than geography, Laura likes reading, going to shows and exploring Oakland.
+Laura works as a GIS Specialist & Cartographer at GreenInfo Network in the Bay Area and is passionate about mapping for social and economic justice.
+She enjoys working on projects that provide a mapped presence for underrepresented groups and has worked in projects based CA and the US, in Ecuador, and in Kenya.
 <br>

 > ![](img/vb.jpg)